Appeal Rental Dispute Judgment Services in Dubai

 What Happens After the Appeal Judgment Is Issued

 Once the appellate committee has reviewed the case and delivered its decision, the appeal judgment is issued electronically.
-This ruling is final and enforceable, replacing the First Instance judgment entirely.
+This ruling is enforceable and replaces the First Instance judgment entirely.
+In disputes exceeding AED 330,000, the losing party may file for Court of Cassation review within 30 days.

 Frequently Asked Questions About Appeal Rental Disputes in Dubai